 And if not, it’s always good to know how to bake a potato.
 So listen up.

-Holding a knife properly when you’re cooking is arguably the most important skill one can master in the kitchen.
+Holding a knife properly is arguably one of the most important cooking skills one can master in the kitchen.
 There are several reasons for this.
 Firstly, you’re much more likely to avoid an injury.
-A proper hold on your knife will also mean more efficiency and speed when chopping ingredients and more aesthetically-pleasing cuts.
+A proper hold on your knife will also mean more efficiency and speed when chopping ingredients and more aesthetically pleasing cuts.

 The grip you want to master is called the “pinch grip.”
 Do this by pinching the heel of the blade with your thumb and index finger, leaving only your middle, ring, and pinky fingers to wrap around the handle.
 If you’re accustomed to holding your knife another way, this method may take a little getting used to, but you’ll soon find how much more control you have over your knife.